Mircea II of Wallachia: Reign

 The Ottoman Sultan, Murad II, summoned Vlad Dracul to Edirne to do homage to him in March 1442.
 Before leaving Wallachia, Vlad Dracul appointed Mircea to rule Wallachia during his absence.
 The sultan accused Vlad Dracul of treachery and ordered his imprisonment.
 He also sent a force of 12,000 to invade Wallachia.

 In 1436, Mircea II's father Vlad Dracul succeeded in regaining the throne of Wallachia following the death of his half-brother Alexandru I Aldea.
 Mircea II ruled in his father's absence beginning in 1442 when his father was away at the Ottoman court.
 His father's allied stance with the Ottoman Empire made him an enemy of John Hunyadi.
 In 1443, Hunyadi launched an attack on Wallachia, defeating both the Ottoman forces and those loyal to Vlad Dracul, forcing the latter to negotiate with the Ottoman court for support, with Mircea II fleeing and going into hiding.
 However, Mircea II had a strong following and retained a strong army during this period.
 Hunyadi placed Basarab II on the throne, but with the support of the Ottomans, Vlad Dracul would regain the throne shortly thereafter.
 Mircea II supported his father but did not support his stance of siding with the Ottomans.
-Vlad Dracul signed a treaty with the Ottomans, which stated he would pay the usual annual tribute, as well as allowing two of his sons, Vlad Țepeș and Radu the Handsome (Fair), to be held as captives.
+Vlad Dracul signed a treaty with the Ottomans, which required him to pay the usual annual tribute, as well as allowing two of his sons, Vlad Țepeș and Radu the Handsome, to be held captive.